UrbsLab/STREAMLINE/docs/source/citation.md

-# Citations
+# Citing STREAMLINE

-To cite the STREAMLINE preprint on arXiv, please use:
+If you use STREAMLINE in a scientific publication, please consider citing the following paper:

+Urbanowicz, Ryan, et al. "STREAMLINE: A Simple, Transparent, End-To-End Automated Machine Learning Pipeline Facilitating Data Analysis and Algorithm Comparison."
+Genetic Programming Theory and Practice XIX.
+Singapore: Springer Nature Singapore, 2023.
+201-231.

+BibTeX entry:
 ```
-@article{urbanowicz2022streamline,
+@incollection{urbanowicz2023streamline,
   title={STREAMLINE: A Simple, Transparent, End-To-End Automated Machine Learning Pipeline Facilitating Data Analysis and Algorithm Comparison},
-  author={Urbanowicz, Ryan J and Zhang, Robert and Cui, Yuhan and Suri, Pranshu},
+  author={Urbanowicz, Ryan and Zhang, Robert and Cui, Yuhan and Suri, Pranshu},
-  journal={arXiv preprint arXiv:2206.12002v1},
-  year={2022}
+  booktitle={Genetic Programming Theory and Practice XIX},
+  pages={201--231},
+  year={2023},
+  publisher={Springer}
 }
 ```

-If you wish to cite the STREAMLINE codebase, please use:
+If you wish to cite the STREAMLINE codebase, please use the following (indicating the release used in the link):
 ```
 @misc{streamline2022,
   author = {Urbanowicz, Ryan and Zhang, Robert},